adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter8/testing.md

 We are only going to test the Android edition of the project in this walkthrough, mostly because I do most of my work on a PC.
 The same methodology can be used for iOS, however.

+!!! tip "Use NUnit v2.x"
+    Xamarin.UITest does not support NUnit 3.x - make sure you do not upgrade the NUnit framework beyond the latest v2.x release when updating your NuGet packages.

 The project contains two source files - `AppInitializer.cs` and `Tests.cs`.
 This latter file is where we are going to write the tests.
 The most efficient way of writing tests is to use the [Xamarin Test Recorder][10].
 The workflow for using Xamarin Test Recorder is:

 1. If needed, export the mobile client so that it can be used on a device.